 Assisting those who struggle with homelessness

-Members of the Bridge work in tandem with the Christ Church community to engage with their impoverished and homeless neighbors in Center City and beyond.
-Additionally, they work with women and children in West Philly and participate in Episcopal Community Services outreach drives to support the St. James School.
+Members of the Bridge work in tandem with the Christ Church community to engage with their impoverished neighbors in Center City and beyond.
+Additionally, they work with women and children in West Philly and participate in Episcopal Community Services outreach drives.

 Members of the Bridge also regularly prepare and serve meals at Old First Reformed Church shelter – which hosts a cold-weather shelter from November through April.
 This is a great opportunity to give back to the city and enjoy fellowship with shelter residents and fellow parishioners.
 Members gather to prep and cook, and sit down to eat with the men of the shelter.
 Children ages 11 and up are welcome to join.